harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 The choice of OneVsRestClassifier() seems appropriate for this multi-label classifying problem as this algorithm will try to fit a classifier for each class of labels in order to predict the correct labels for testing set.

-This model choice is confirmed by the fact that it was able to achieve a high accuracy of 0.79 on 237,152 testing images alone.
+This model choice is confirmed by the fact that it was able to achieve a high F-1 score of 0.79 on 237,152 testing images alone using rbf kernel with SVM classifier as the base classifier.

-Also, the model achieved a high accuracy score of 0.829 on validation dataset (25% of training dataset was reserved to be used as validation data).
+Also, the model achieved a high F-1 score of 0.829 on validation dataset (25% of training dataset was reserved to be used as validation data).

 ### Justification

-The benchmark model earlier mentioned had an accuracy rate of 0.64597 with random guessing as the algorithm chosen.
+The benchmark model earlier mentioned had an F-1 score of 0.64597 with random guessing as the algorithm chosen.

-The model implemented above with an SVM classifier using `Linear` kernel had an accuracy of 0.75.
+The model implemented above with an SVM classifier using `Linear` kernel had an F-1 score of 0.75.

+The same model with SVM classifier using `RBF` kernel has an even higher F-1 score of 0.79.

+The F-1 score obtained by using GridSearchCV with best parameters as rbf kernel in an SVM classifier having C and gamma values as 10 and 1e-2, respectively, is 0.713.

-The same model with SVM classifier using `RBF` kernel has an even higher accuracy of 0.79.
-This accuracy result is from the Kaggle website and affirms that this model is stronger than the benchmark model and does a good job in classifying of nearly 80% of images into correct categories.
+Hence, the F-1 score obtained by rbf kernel SVM (0.79), which is obtained from the Kaggle website, affirms that this model is stronger than the benchmark model and does a good job in classifying of nearly 80% of images into correct categories.

 ![alt text][image7]